hot-glue-for-rails/hot-glue/README.md

 ```
 Once you copy the files, you must modify the Devise views to disable Turbo as described in Legacy Step #5.

+Be sure to create primary auth model with:

+`rails generate devise User name:string`

+Remember, you don't need to tell Devise that your User has an email, an encrypted password, a reset token, and a 'remember me' flag to let the user stay logged in.

+Those features come by default with Devise, and you'll find the fields for them in the newly generated migration file.

+In the example above, you are creating all of those fields along with a simple 'name' (string) field for your User table.

 ## LEGACY SETUP FOR RAILS 6